mikeyoung/miviam-web/README.md

 #### Description:
 MiViAm 2.0 is a web app version of the classic and no longer available iOS app "MiViAm".

-Miviam also made a brief appearance as a Chrome App but is no longer available.
+MiviAm also made a brief appearance as a Chrome App but is no longer available.

 The goal of this project was to make a regular web app that can live in any environment that has any browser.